HDUKG/KG_Papers/README.md

 # KG_Papers
-A collection of KG-related papers
+A collection of KG relevant papers, focusing on how to complete Knowledge Graphs, i.e., the task of Knowledge Graph Completion (KGC).

 Contributed by Yuxia Geng.